mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **Blocking**
-Psions with this talent are capable of broadcasting psionic ‘static’ over some considerable distance, which effectively blocks the use of telepathic abilities, rendering weak telepaths powerless.
-While a psion maintains blocking, all psions within range (not including himself) suffer a penalty to Telepathy skill checks equal to half the blocking psion’s current PSI (rounding down).
+Psions with this talent are capable of broadcasting psionic 'static' over some considerable distance, which effectively blocks the use of telepathic abilities, rendering weak telepaths powerless.
+While a psion maintains blocking, all psions within range (not including himself) suffer a penalty to Telepathy skill checks equal to half the blocking psion's current PSI (rounding down).

 A psion entering an area being blocked in this way may